Introduction to the Design Principles

 Proportions and 70/30 – 80/20 rule

-There will be no similar sized shapes, therefore they are not competing for attention which will result in a clear focus point.
+There will be no similar-sized shapes, therefore they are not competing for attention which will result in a clear focal point.

-A connected principle to Proportions is the 70/30 rule.
-You could call it the 71/29 rule if you want to, hence why I wrote 80/20 rule as well.
+A connecting principle to Proportions is the 70/30 rule.
+You could call it the 71/29 rule if you want to, hence why I wrote the 80/20 rule as well.
 It comes down to this: to have contrast and variety you want to avoid a 50/50 arrangement where everything is the same size or length.
-The picture bellow will clarify what I mean:
+The picture below will clarify what I mean: